Elahep/Akatore_kelp_epibiota/population_structure/README.md

-Population structure analysis of kelps and epibiota.
+Population structure analysis of kelps and epibiota using PCA and sNMF in R